Cambridge Economics Summer Schools for Teens (Ages 13–18) | 2026

 Philosophy, Politics & Economics in Cambridge for Ages 16-18 Immerse Education Philosophy, Politics, Economics, Humanities, Social Sciences, Business Cambridge 2+ weeks 7495 Explore the intersection of ideas, governance, and economic systems in Cambridge, an academic hub for PPE studies.
 View

-Business and Entrepreneurship (18-24 years old) Oxford Summer Courses Business, Entrepreneurship, Leadership, Economics, Humanities Cambridge 7595 The advanced Business and Entrepreneurship Cambridge summer school at Oxford Summer Courses, designed for 18-24 years old students, provides tutorials and is priced from £6,995.
+Business and Entrepreneurship (18-24 years old) Oxford Summer Courses Business, Entrepreneurship, Leadership, Economics, Humanities Cambridge 2 Weeks 6995 The advanced Business and Entrepreneurship Cambridge summer school at Oxford Summer Courses, designed for 18-24 years old students, provides tutorials and is priced from £5,495 for Non Residential option.
 View

 Game Theory (The Cambridge Tradition) Oxbridge Academic Programs Economics, Politics, Biology, Artificial Intelligence, Social Sciences, Sciences Cambridge 2 or 4 weeks $7,395; $12,595 The object of this course is to introduce students to the main concepts in Game Theory, to expose them to the way in which game theory helps explain how decision-makers arrive at their decisions, and why they often fail to make the right ones.
 Alongside, students will be introduced to different games, from Nash’s bargaining game to the Prisoner’s Dilemma, and to the way in which Game Theory is applied to Economics and, increasingly, the Social Sciences, International Relations, Biology, Computing, and AI, to name but a few of the disciplines it informs.
 View